vascode/MG100_firmware/README.md

 ## Introduction

 This page is derived from https://github.com/LairdCP/MG100_firmware which is about MG100's LTE-M demo to work with Laird BLE sensors such as BT510 and BME280.
-The source code is modified here so that MG100 can detect BLE advert data from AT&T BLE device and push the data to AWS IoT account.
-It will eventually send data to AT&T server
+The source code is modified here so that MG100 can detect BLE advert data from AT&T BLE device and push the data to AT&T's TCP server.

-Below, the term "firmware" refers to Zephyr firmware for running demo app, unless it is specifically stated HL7800 firmware.
+Below, the term "firmware" refers to Zephyr application for running demo app, unless it is specifically stated HL7800 firmware.

 Firmware can be flashed through UART, BLE or SWD (Serial Wire Debug)